Analysis | Understanding the criminal allegations the Jan. 6 committee is constructing against Trump

 Over the past 24 hours, we haven’t learned much more about what Trump was doing in the days before Jan.
 6 and on the day itself.
 But we have learned a lot about the context in which those actions were occurring and how those evaluating his actions believe they might have violated the law.

-Trump faces both civil and criminal threats due to his efforts to overturn the 2020 election.
+Trump faces both civil and criminal threats because of his efforts to overturn the 2020 election.
 But any accountability may come down to one of the central questions of his presidency: Does he actually believe the false assertions he amplifies?